TASC Legal and Social Justice Services

 Anyone who is living in a rental property in Queensland can get free advice from the Queensland Statewide Tenant Advice and Referral Service (called QSTARS) on issues like bond returns and evictions.

 - QSTARS is managed by Tenants Queensland and TASC is one of the partner organisations that delivers it.
-We can help with advice and assistance to understand your tenancy rights and responsibilities, and advocacy to your real estate agent or landlord.
+We can help you with advice and assistance to understand your tenancy rights and responsibilities, as well as advocacy to your real estate agent or landlord.